-What weekly meetings are offered for 6-8th graders?
+What weekly meetings are offered for 6th-8th graders?

-Grades 6-8 meet weekly for "Wake" on Saturdays at 4:00 pm and Sundays at 9:00 am, and 11:15 am on the 4th Floor, Watermark Tower.
-Grade and gender specific Small Groups meet in various homes at various times throughout the week.
+Students in grades 6-8 meet weekly for Wake on Saturdays at 4:00pm and Sundays at 9:00am and 11:15am on the 4th Floor, West Tower.
+Small Groups meet in various homes on Wednesday nights.

 How do Small Groups work?

-There are several Small Groups for each grade that are broken down by gender and location.
-Groups remain with the same kids and leaders year after year.
-Groups typically meet during the school year and rotate meeting in the various homes of the students in the group.
+Multiple Small Groups exist for each grade that are broken down by gender and location and/or school in the Dallas area.
+Students and leaders remain with the same group year after year, through 12th grade.
+Groups meet during the school year and rotate meeting in the various homes of the students involved

 When do Small Groups meet?

 We encourage groups to meet on Wednesday nights.
-We prefer for groups to have a meet mid-week touch and we are trying to mainstream our group meeting times to prepare families for the schedule of High School ministry as well.
+We prefer groups have a mid-week touch, and it allows to be in sync with the schedule of Shoreline.

 How do Small Groups start?

-Most of our Small Groups are launched at the beginning of 6th grade with the aim of staying together through high school graduation.
-They are formed based on several factors including geography, schools, and friendships.
-When we launch new Small Groups, leave space for each group to add members along the way.
+Small Groups are launched at the beginning of 6th grade with the aim of staying together through high school graduation, though they often add members along the way.
+They are formed based on several factors including geography, schools, and existing relationships.
 Students sign up for Small Groups by filling out an Info Form online or at Wake.
-New 6th grade groups start the first week of October, but anyone can join at anytime throughout the year.
+New 6th grade groups start the last week of September, but anyone can join at anytime throughout the year.

 How do students get connected mid-year?

 Students can sign up for Small Groups by filling out an Info Form online or at Wake.
-We will immediately add newcomers to the Small Group that makes the most sense based on geography, schools, and friendships.
-Volunteer leaders will connect via phone or email with new students/parents with information about meeting times and locations.
+We will immediately add newcomers to the Small Group that makes the most sense based on geography, schools, & existing relationships.
+That group's leaders will connect via phone and/or email with new students and parents with information about meeting times and locations.

-What role do parents play in Watermark Student Ministries?
+What role do parents play in Watermark Students?

 Who are the volunteers that are leading Small Groups?

-Our Student Ministry team is comprised of more than 200 individuals who are committed to investing in the lives of students for a number of years.
-All of our leaders are young adults or young marrieds in their 20's or 30's who are members or in the process of becoming members at Watermark Community Church.
-To ensure the well-being of our students, each leader has completed an application, interview, and background check.
-They have answered questions about their testimony, family, personality, and current relationship with the Lord as well as any history of exposure to abuse, alcohol, or drugs.
-Applicants are also required to submit at least two references with their application.
+Our Small Group leaders are comprised of more than 200 individuals who are committed to investing in the lives of students for a number of years.
+All of our leaders are young adults in their 20's or 30's who are members at Watermark Community Church.
+To ensure the well-being of our students, each leader has completed an application, interview, background check, and training.
+They have answered questions about their testimony, family, personality, and current relationship with the Lord, as well as any history of exposure to abuse, alcohol, or drugs.

-Why types of retreats and events are offered for 6-8th graders?
+What types of events are offered for 6th-8th graders?